MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-sample-data.md

 ---
 title: "Use sample data to explore the sales accelerator | MicrosoftDocs"
-description: "Learn how to explore the sales accelerator with sample data." ms.date: 01/11/2021 ms.topic: article
+description: "Use sample data to visualize and explore the end-to-end business scenarios, and get started with the sales accelerator." ms.date: 01/11/2021 ms.topic: article
 author: udaykirang